philippinespire/pire_ssl_data_processing/README.md

 # SHOTGUN DATA PROCESSING & ANALYSIS

-This repo contains instructions to process short-read data from Shotgun Sequencing Libraries - SSL.
+This repo contains instructions to process **short-read** data from Shotgun Sequencing Libraries (SSL) and generate ***de novo** assemblies which can then be used in downstream analyses such as, among others, designing Capture Probes

+**Data**
-* ilummina 150 PE
+* Short-reads, ilummina 150 PE

 **Use this repo to generate:**